Quantum simulation of clustered photosynthetic light harvesting in a superconducting quantum circuit

 \section{Physical setup}

 Let us consider a superconducting quantum circuit composed of four superconducting charge qubits and two $1$D high-$Q$ superconducting TLRs, as shown in Fig.~\ref{figure1}(a).
 In order to study the cluster-to-cluster geometric effects, there should be two clusters at least, and two qubits can form a cluster.
 Therefore, four qubits are the minimum number of qubits to observe this effect.
 As shown in Fig.~\ref{figure1}(b), we investigate the EET efficiency in a linear photosynthetic complex with 4 chromophores.
 The distance between the two ends is fixed at $R=40~{\AA}$, while sites 1 and 2 form the donor pair, and sites 3 and 4 are the acceptor pair, with intra-pair distance $r<R/3$.
-The energy-level diagram of the four qubits is schematically shown in Fig.~\ref{figure1}(b).
+The energy-level diagram of the four qubits is schematically shown in Fig.~\ref{figure1}(c).
 Qubits $Q_{1}$ and $Q_{2}$ ($Q_{3}$ and $Q_{4}$) are coupled to the TLR $R_{a}$ ($R_{b}$) capacitively.
 Here, we take $Q_{1}$ and $Q_{2}$ as donors because their energies are higher than those of the qubits $Q_{3}$ and $Q_{4}$, acting as acceptors.
-The effective couplings between these qubits exhibit the geometrical effects in photosynthetic complexes, because the couplings between pigments sensitively depend on their relative distance and orientation of electric dipoles.
+The effective couplings among these qubits exhibit the geometrical effects in photosynthetic complexes, because the couplings between pigments sensitively depend on their relative distances and orientations of electric dipoles.
 The couplings other than the nearest-neighbor couplings subtly modify the energy spectrum and thus the quantum dynamics.
 Furthermore, instead of direct couplings among qubits, we simplify the quantum circuit by introducing the additional TLRs.
 In other words, the TLRs play the role as the quantum data bus to induce the indirect couplings between the qubits.